-The history of the contemporary Bundt cake and Bundt pan is quite interesting and I enjoyed reading about it on Food & Wine.
+The history of the contemporary Bundt cake and Bundt pan is quite interesting.
+I enjoyed reading about it on Food & Wine.

-- Bring the butter and eggs to room temperature before making the cake batter.
+Bring the butter and eggs to room temperature before making the cake batter.
 Separate the eggs while they are still cold as cold eggs will separate easier and there is less chance of the yolks breaking.
-Room temperature eggs whites will mix faster and aerate better than cold whites.
+Additionally, room temperature eggs whites will mix faster and aerate better than cold whites.

 - Place the cake pan on a cooling rack for 5 minutes after removing from the oven.
-After 5 mines flip the pan upside down onto the cooling rack, use oven mitts as the pan is still hot, and allow to cool completely (approximately one hour).
+After 5 minutes flip the pan upside down onto the cooling rack - use oven mitts as the pan is still hot.
+Allow to cool completely (approximately one hour).

 - After the cake has cooled the pan should be carefully lifted off the cake.
 If the cake does not come out of the pan on its own, gently loosen the sides with a small spatula or knife.

-- Generously brush the bourbon simple syrup over the cake for an added punch of bourbon.
+- Make the bourbon simple syrup.
+Generously brush the syrup over the cake for an added punch of bourbon.

-- This cake is wonderful on its own but you can dress it up with one of the following ideas:
+- This bourbon raisin Bundt cake is wonderful on its own but you can dress it up with one of the following ideas:

 - Sprinkle confectioners' sugar over the cake.

-- Add a dollop of sweetened whipped cream to the plate.
+- Add a dollop of sweetened whipped cream to the serving plate.

 Equipment